 A recommended finding requires a majority vote of the board.
 The board may also recommend additional investigations or reviews, such as disciplinary investigations, training reviews to consider whether training should be developed or revised, and policy reviews, as may be appropriate.
-The designee will submit the written recommendation to the Administration Commander.
+The board chairperson will submit the written recommendation to the Chief of Police.